davekinkead/thesis/chapters/04/Digital Thought Experiments.md

-# Computer Simulation vs Thought Experiments
+# Computer Simulation & Thought Experiments

 Thought Experiments are one of the oldest methodological tools used by philosophers.